 Conference registration is for NEACT members only.
 Members must be logged into the website to register.
 Not currently a member?
 It's easy to join or renew your membership online

-If you wish to join us for dinner on 8/3 or the banquet on 8/4, you will need to register for those separately.
+If you are registering for one or two days as a commuter and plan to join us for dinner on 8/3 or the banquet on 8/4, you will need to register for dinner separately.

 Please note that conference attendees will need to plan their own accommodations if they play to stay overnight in Worcester; details about the NEACT hotel reservation block will be included in your registration confirmation email.